-The Exchange proposes to amend Rule 6.87-O to improve the operation of the Rule.
-The proposed change is available on the Exchange's website at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.
+The Exchange proposes to amend BOX Rule 7170 (Nullification and Adjustment of Options Transactions including Obvious Errors) to improve the operation of the Rule.
+The text of the proposed rule change is available from the principal office of the Exchange, at the Commission's Public Reference Room and also on the Exchange's internet website at http:// boxoptions.com.

 II.
-Self-Regulatory Organization's Statement of the Purpose of. and Statutory Basis for, the Proposed Rule Change
+Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change

 In its filing with the Commission, the self-regulatory organization included statements concerning the purpose of, and basis for, the proposed rule change and discussed any comments it received on the proposed rule change.
-The text of those statements may be examined at the places specified in Item IV below.
-The Exchange has prepared summaries, set forth in sections A, B, and C below, of the most significant parts of such statements.
+The text of these statements may be examined at the places specified in Item IV below.
+The self-regulatory organization has prepared summaries, set forth in Sections A, B, and C below, of the most significant aspects of such statements.

-A. Self-Regulatory Organization's Statement of the Purpose of, and the Statutory Basis for, the Proposed Rule Change
+A. Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change